Nagendra1997/mesibo-documentation/android_custom_tutorial.md

   Now, you have seen how easy it is to load MesiboUI from anywhere in your app.
 Mesibo has all required fragments by default but if you need to modify you can see our 'Customization of MesiboUI' tutorial next.

+//Mesibo has all modes required by the user to minimize the effort of customizing and development.
+Even after this if you //like to customize your and have your UI you are welcome to do so.
+Customization we will see further in this section.

 # Customization of MesiboUi